 The following “getting rid of mold” / cleanup methods are recommended by EPA and all of them can be applied in the attic, assuming that it is a small area (up to 10 sq. feet).

-- Getting rid of mold contaminated surface by using a wet vacuum – the type you can fill its tank partially with water to contain mold residue from the contaminated surface
+- Get rid of mold-contaminated surfaces by using a wet vacuum – the type you can fill its tank partially with water to contain mold residue from the contaminated surface

 - Wipe the surface with a damp sponge or rag – use clean water or wood cleaner

-- Use high efficiency HEPA vacuum cleaner on thoroughly dried surfaces, and dispose of the picked-up contents in well-sealed plastic bags
+- Use a high-efficiency HEPA vacuum cleaner on thoroughly dried surfaces, and dispose of the picked-up contents in well-sealed plastic bags

 You may or may not have any allergic reactions to the attic black mold.
 However, while getting rid of mold always use protective equipment, especially while working in the attic area where you are exposed to the insulation fibers and dust.

-Also, as a minimum protection while getting rid of mold EPA recommends: Gloves, N-95 respirator and eye protection (preferably fully enclosed goggles).
-As an additional protection you can add half face respirator or full face respirator with HEPA filter, disposable full body clothing, head gear, and foot coverings.
+Also, as minimum protection, while getting rid of mold EPA recommends Gloves, N-95 respirator and eye protection (preferably fully enclosed goggles).
+As additional protection you can add a half-face respirator or full-face respirator with HEPA filter, disposable full-body clothing, headgear, and foot coverings.